StenApp/Ravenshield-audio-extractor/README.md

-You can extract all audio files of Raven Shield. is dependend on vgmstream-cli.exe für SS0 files.
+You can extract all audio files of Raven Shield.
+It is dependend on vgmstream-cli.exe for SS0 files.

 Open sound folder of RVS or any expansion and vgmstream-cli.exe next to py script.